Polyglot (computing): Security implications

 format, such as a JPEG file that allows arbitrary data in its comment field.
 A vulnerable JPEG renderer could then be coerced into executing the payload, handing control to the attacker.
 The mismatch between what the interpreting program expects, and what the file actually contains, is the root cause of the vulnerability.

 SQL Injection is a trivial form of polyglot, where a server naively expects user-controlled input to conform to a certain constraint, but the user supplies syntax which is interpreted as SQL code.

 Note that in a security context, there is no requirement for a polyglot file to be strictly valid in multiple formats; it is sufficient for the file to trigger unintended behaviour when being interpreted by its primary interpreter.

 Highly flexible or extensible file formats have greater scope for polyglotting, and therefore more tightly constrained interpretation offers some mitigation against attacks using polyglot techniques.
-For example, the PDF file format requires that the magic number %PDF appears at byte offset zero, but many PDF interpreters waive this constraint and accept the file as valid PDF as long as the string appears within the first 1024 bytes.
+For example, the PDF file format allows the magic number %PDF- to appear anywhere within a file, and many PDF interpreters accept the file as valid PDF as long as the string appears within the first 1024 bytes.
 This creates a window of opportunity for polyglot PDF files to smuggle non-PDF content in the header of the file.
 The PDF format has been described as "diverse and vague", and due to significantly varying behaviour between different PDF parsing engines, it is possible to create a PDF-PDF polyglot that renders as two entirely different documents in two different PDF readers.

 Detecting malware concealed within polyglot files requires more sophisticated analysis than relying on file-type identification utilities such as file.
 In 2019, an evaluation of commercial anti-malware software determined that several such packages were unable to detect any of the polyglot malware under test.

 In 2019, the DICOM medical imaging file format was found to be vulnerable to malware injection using a PE-DICOM polyglot technique.
 The polyglot nature of the attack, combined with regulatory considerations, led to disinfection complications: because "the malware is essentially fused to legitimate imaging files", "incident response teams and A/V software cannot delete the malware file as it contains protected patient health information".